Are you wondering how to cook with your food storage — you know, all those freeze-dried, dehydrated, bottled and canned foods you have?

 Whether you are well into food storage or just starting out, this may be an unanswered question for you.

 You may soon realize that "cooking from scratch" is required in order to use the beans, canned vegetables, pasta, rice, dried sauces, dehydrated or freeze dried butter, cheese, or eggs.

 There are many reasons for cooking from scratch, not the least of which is the cost savings.

-It's much cheaper to whip up dinner from your freezer or pantry supplies than to purchase pre-packaged food (like Hamburger Helper).
+It's much less expensive to whip up dinner from your freezer or pantry supplies than to purchase pre-packaged food such as Hamburger Helper.

 Most casseroles and stews can easily be prepared from your own canned, frozen, or freeze dried foods.

 Those that are a bit more difficult or time consuming are, for instance, sauces, breads, cookies, cakes, pies, homemade pastas or tortillas.

 For Christmas last year, I used several freeze-dried products to make a casserole, hot chocolate mix, and spice combinations (pictured).
 I used canning bottles and sealed them with my FoodSaver bottle attachment (except for the spices).
 It was a great way to introduce the benefits of freeze dried food to my adult children and families.